DUFOUR GRAND LARGE 485 'ARKA'

 Anchoring is made simple and reliable with a combination of the large 30kg anchor which digs in within 1 meter in almost every ground.
-Over 60m of heavy 12mm chain, strong Quick windlass, remote control at the bow and in the helm.
+Over 60m of heavy 12mm chain, strong Quick windlass.
 This powerful combination has faultlessly provided peace of mind anchoring in many new and exotic locations, in a huge range of anchoring conditions all around the world.

 · 30kg LEWMAR primary anchor

 · 1.5kg folding dinghy anchor

 · 80 meters of 12mm chain, with additional 50-meter rope connected